iv-org/documentation/FAQ.md

 **A:** This problem can occur in different scenarios:

 * If you're trying to watch a music clip, Youtube is likely blocking the video stream.
-Try enabling `proxy videos` in the preferences (or add `&local=1` in the URL).
-Switching instance is also a good alternative, as this type of content is often geo-restricted.
+Try enabling `Proxy videos` in the preferences (or add `&local=1` in the URL).
+Switching to another instance is also a good alternative, as this type of content is often geo-restricted.

 * Youtube often sends corrupted video data for the `hd720`, `medium` and `small` quality settings.
 Refreshing the page multiple times (5-7) can